DualVipers/Waymaker/README.md

-# Wayfinder: An Express Middleware That Routes Based On The Request
+# Waymaker: An Express Middleware That Routes Based On The Request

-Wayfinder is currently centered around routing based on domain name, but that is likely to change as the package expands.
+Waymaker is currently centered around routing based on domain name, but that is likely to change as the package expands.
-This is due to the fact that Wayfinder has no explicit reason for only resolving based on domain.
+This is due to the fact that Waymaker has no explicit reason for only resolving based on domain.

 ## WARNING